elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

         }
         '
         ```
-        Then restore from this snapshot repository (`backup-repositroy`) in OpenSearch.
+        Then restore from this snapshot repository (`backup-repository`) in OpenSearch.

     - To restore from an **unencrypted** off-site backup: